Lancs beat Somerset to boost title hopes

 After bowling out Somerset for 314, Lancashire took six overs to make 32-0.

-On the ground where Lancashire last won the County Championship in 2011, it was a first win for the Red Rose since their innings victory over Yorkshire at Emirates Old Trafford in May - and their first in any competition since beating Hampshire in the One-Day Cup on 1 August.
+On the ground where Lancashire last won the County Championship in 2011, it was a first win for the Red Rose since their innings victory over Yorkshire in Manchester in May - and their first in any competition since beating Hampshire in the One-Day Cup on 1 August.

 Their final Championship home game is also against fellow title chasers Hampshire at Aigburth, starting next Tuesday.